-with most damage being accounted for by a small number of events.
+For landslides, the correlation between human loss and the number of affected buildings is moderate in national averages, but poor when disaggregated into individual events.
+Both human loss and total building damage follow long-tailed distributions, with most damage being accounted for by a small number of events.
 However, in the case of landslides, we find a poor correspondence between the events causing high levels of human loss and high levels of building damage.
-A comparison with other disasters shows higher correlation between these extremes for other disaster types, such as earthquakes and tsunamis.
+A comparison with other disasters shows higher correlation between these extremes for other disaster types, such as earthquakes and tsunamis (Supplemental figure S1).
 Averaging the impacts of multiple events, either as temporal averages (total damage per year) or geographic averages (total damage per country) can mask this lack of correlation for individual events by cumulating both high-death, low-building damage events and low-death high-building damage events.

-All databases provide an imperfect and biased record of the impacts of disasters.
+Both the databases used provide an imperfect and biased record of the impacts of disasters.
 Disasters will only be recorded if they are large or damaging enough to be noteworthy, and the size of inventories varies drastically between the 89 countries included in the DesInventar database (Yamazaki-Honda et al., 2019).
 Additionally, the number of deaths, missing people, and buildings damaged may be either overestimated or underestimated for events that are recorded, and the accuracy of these estimates will vary spatially and temporally (Yamazaki-Honda et al., 2019; Mazhin et al., 2021).
-Our study design partly mitigates these limitations, as we investigate per-disaster damage instead of the total number of events, or total damage.
+Our study design partly

+- 95 mitigates these limitations, as we investigate per-disaster damage instead of the total number of events, or total damage.
 Even though the data sets are incomplete, we can still make inferences about the relation between total human loss and total building damage from the events that were recorded.
 A comparison between landslides and other disasters provides a further test, as the relation between building damage and human loss varies for different disasters.
 This relation is expected to be strong for earthquakes, where a large proportion of human loss is directly caused by building collapse (Coburn et al., 1992; Doocy et al., 2013), and particularly weak for lightning where buildings may shield inhabitants from damage.
-Both of these expectations are supported by the DesInventar database (Supplemental Figure S1).
+Both of these expectations are - supported by the DesInventar database (Supplemental Figure S1).

-Our finding that damage to properties and human loss are poorly related is consistent with the complex and geographically dispersed nature of landslides and our current understanding of their links to human mortality.
-Different impacts may indeed be expected depending on landslide type: for instance, large landslides with clear warning signs may damage many buildings without loss of life, while small rockfalls may cause many fatalities without damaging any buildings.
-Similarly, landslide early warning systems may enable effective evacuations in some parts of the world, preventing fatalities but not building damage.
-The exact causes of this discrepancy, including different landslide processes, effective mitigation strategies, and spatially concentrated exposure and vulnerability, are likely to vary widely across the world and within this dataset.
-Pollock and Wartman (2020) showed the importance of demographic, situational, and particularly behavioural factors in determining landslide morbidity, arguing that the relationship between building damage and morbidity is therefore complex.
+The finding that damage to properties and human loss are poorly related is consistent with the complex and geographically dispersed nature of landslides and our current understanding of their links to human mortality.
+Pollock and Wartman (2020) showed the importance of demographic, situational, and particularly behavioural factors in determining landslide morbidity,

+- 105 arguing that the relationship between building damage and morbidity is therefore complex.
 A low correlation has previously been noted between landslide-related deaths and the economic cost of landslides (Hilker et al., 2009; Kennedy et al., 2015), although this study was limited to Switzerland alone.
 Creating an accurate risk map relies on a combination of two components: a map of the spatial distribution of the hazard, and a measure of the exposure to this hazard.
 This exposure layer will depend on the objective of the risk map; for instance, insurance disaster risk maps will often be based on infrastructure value maps.
-In the case of landslides, our results show that building maps or databases - for example, MSBuildings or OpenStreetMap - are an inadequate proxy for the total human loss from landslides, and should not be relied upon solely to estimate risk to human lives from landsliding.
+In - 110 the case of landslides, our results show that building maps or databases for example, MSBuildings or OpenStreetMap are an inadequate proxy for the total human loss from landslides, and should not be relied upon solely to estimate risk to human lives from landsliding.